-If you've just set a date for your wedding and want to get married in Germany, this can be an exciting time for the two of you!
+If you've just set a date for your wedding and want to get married in Germany, this can be an exciting time for the two of you.
+Congratulations and much happiness as you begin your lifetime journey together!

 Don't let the marriage license laws of Germany put a dent in your wedding plans.
 Here's what you need to know and what documents to bring with you before you apply for a German marriage license.
 We recommend getting this legal aspect of your wedding out of the way at least 9 weeks before your wedding date.